Your Values

 Don’t assume that all students:

-• who are sexually active, are having intercourse
+- who are sexually active, are having vaginal sex

 Comprehensive sexual health education is designed to give students the skills to make responsible sexual decisions.
-Programs that teach about contraception and safer sex don’t make teens have intercourse earlier or more often.
-In fact, programs that teach about both abstinence and safer sex can help teens postpone intercourse.
-Evaluations of comprehensive sexual health education programs show that teens had sexual intercourse later, had fewer partners and used condoms much more than teens that weren’t part of a program.
+Programs that teach about contraception and safer sex don’t make teens have sex earlier or more often.
+In fact, programs that teach about both abstinence and safer sex can help teens postpone sex.
+Evaluations of comprehensive sexual health education programs show that teens had sex later, had fewer partners and used condoms much more than teens that weren’t part of a program.

 Building on the protective factors that make a student more resilient is the best way to ensure sexual health.
 Scare tactics only draw attention to the issue in the short term.
 In the long term, healthy sexual behaviour is reached through effective education that focuses on developing skills, taking action, identifying role models and reinforcing positive behaviour.